improiver123/AQUA-SWEEP/README.md

 ### From one floating robot to a scalable network of cooperating environmental robots.

 **Concept → Abstraction → Prototype → Replication → Coordination → Scale**

+---

+## License & Intellectual Property

+© 2026 Krishna Deka.
+All rights reserved.

+AQUA-SWEEP is presented publicly as an engineering prototype and research project.

+The source code, documentation, designs, concepts, photographs and other original materials in this repository are provided for viewing and reference unless otherwise stated.
+No permission is granted to reproduce, modify, distribute, commercialise or create derivative works from the project materials without prior written permission.

+The publication of this repository does not constitute a patent grant or waiver of intellectual-property rights.
+Any future intellectual-property protection will be subject to applicable prior-art, novelty and patentability assessment.

+Third-party components, libraries and references remain subject to their respective licenses.